home-assistant/home-assistant.io/source/_integrations/bmw_connected_drive.markdown

 {% enddetails %}

 ## Known limitations

 - The entities available to Home Assistant depend on your vehicle.
-Even inside the same model code (e.g. U11 for BMW X1) you will see different entities, depending on your specific car's features.
+Even inside the same model code (for example, U11 for BMW X1) you will see different entities, depending on your specific car's features.
 - Not all features, mostly related to charging control for (PH)EVs, are implemented.
 If you have a functionality in your MyBMW/MINI app that is not yet available, search for an existing feature request in the [`bimmer_connected` discussions](https://github.com/bimmerconnected/bimmer_connected/discussions) or create a new one.

-## Remove integration
+## Removing the integration

 {% include integrations/remove_device_service.md %}